Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Other symptoms include nausea and vomiting, restlessness, sweating, and blood or a stone or a piece of a stone in the urine.
 A person may have an urge to urinate frequently, particularly as a stone passes down the ureter.
 Chills, fever, burning or pain during urination, cloudy, foul-smelling urine, and abdominal swelling sometimes occur.

-Helical (also called spiral) computed tomography (CT) that is done without the use of radiopaque contrast material is usually the best diagnostic procedure.
+Helical (also called spiral) CT Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more done without the use of radiopaque contrast material is usually the best diagnostic procedure.
 CT can locate a stone and also indicate the degree to which the stone is blocking the urinary tract.
 CT can also detect many other disorders that can cause pain similar to the pain caused by stones.
 The main disadvantage of CT is that it exposes people to radiation.
-Still, this risk seems prudent when possible causes include another serious disorder that would be diagnosed by CT, such as an aortic aneurysm or appendicitis.
+Still, this risk seems prudent when possible causes include another serious disorder that would be diagnosed by CT, such as an aortic aneurysm Aortic Branch Aneurysms Aortic branch aneurysms are bulges (dilations) in the wall of the major arteries that come directly off of the aorta.
+(See also Overview of Aortic Aneurysms and Aortic Dissection.)
+The aorta... read more or appendicitis Appendicitis Appendicitis is inflammation and infection of the appendix.
+Often a blockage inside the appendix causes the appendix to become inflamed and infected.
+Abdominal pain, nausea, and fever are common... read more .
 Newer CT devices and methods that limit exposure to radiation are now commonly used.

-Ultrasonography is an alternative to CT and does not expose people to radiation.
+Ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more is an alternative to CT and does not expose people to radiation.
 However, ultrasonography, compared with CT, more often misses small stones (especially when located in the ureter), the exact location of urinary tract blockage, and other, serious disorders that could be causing the symptoms.

-X-rays of the abdomen expose people to much less radiation than does CT, but x-rays are much less accurate in diagnosing stones and can only show calcium stones.
-When doctors suspect the person has a calcium stone, x-rays are an alternative to confirm the presence of a stone or to see how far a stone has travelled down the ureter.
+X-rays Plain x-rays There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more of the abdomen expose people to much less radiation than does CT, but x-rays are much less accurate in diagnosing stones and can only show calcium stones.
+When doctors suspect the person has a calcium stone, x-rays are an alternative to confirm the presence of a stone or to see how far a stone has traveled down the ureter.

-Urinalysis is usually done.
+Urinalysis Urinalysis and Urine Culture Urinalysis, the testing of urine, may be necessary in the evaluation of kidney and urinary tract disorders and can also help evaluate bodywide disorders such as diabetes or liver problems.
+A... read more is usually done.
 It may show blood or pus in the urine whether or not symptoms are present.

 In a person who has passed a calcium stone for the first time, the likelihood of forming another stone is about 15% within 1 year, 40% within 5 years, and 80% within 10 years.
 Measures to prevent the formation of new stones vary, depending on the composition of the existing stones.

 Drinking large amounts of fluids—8 to 10 ten-ounce (300-milliliter) glasses a day—is recommended for prevention of all stones.
+People should drink enough fluid to produce more than about 2 quarts of urine per day.
 Other preventive measures depend somewhat on the type of stone.

 People with calcium stones may have a condition called hypercalciuria, in which excess calcium is excreted in the urine.
 For these people, measures that decrease the amount of calcium in the urine can help prevent formation of new stones.
 One such measure is a diet that is low in sodium and high in potassium.
-Calcium intake should be about normal—1,000 to 1,500 milligrams daily (about 2 to 3 servings of dairy per day—see page Overview of Calcium).
+Calcium Overview of Calcium's Role in the Body Calcium is one of the body's electrolytes, which are minerals that carry an electric charge when dissolved in body fluids such as blood, but most of the body's calcium is uncharged.
+(See also... read more intake should be about normal—1,000 to 1,500 milligrams daily (about 2 to 3 servings of dairy per day).
 The risk of a new stone forming is actually higher if the diet contains too little calcium, so people should not try to eliminate calcium from their diet.
 However, people may need to avoid sources of excess calcium such as antacids that contain calcium.

 Thiazide diuretics, such as chlorthalidone or indapamide, also reduce the concentration of calcium in the urine in such people.
 Potassium citrate may be given to increase a low urine level of citrate, a substance that inhibits calcium stone formation.
 Restricting dietary animal protein may help reduce urinary calcium and the risk of stone formation in many people with calcium stones.